 To build and promote research capacities in developing countries

 In accordance to PEP’s core mission, the PAGE II initiative includes an important “capacity building” component.
-Through this initiative, PEP will allow numerous teams of researchers, based in developing countries, to benefit from the unique and manifold PEP "Grant Plus" support program as they conduct high quality research projects.
+Through this initiative, PEP will allow numerous teams of researchers, based in developing countries, to benefit from the unique and manifold PEP "Grant Plus" research support program as they conduct high quality and policy-engaged research projects.

 One particular feature of PAGE II is that, although proposals are welcome from all developing countries, priority is given to researchers from and based in low-income countries (LICs), fragile and/or conflict states - see list of targeted countries.
 At least 40% of projects supported by PEP through the PAGE II program will be led by teams of researchers from these countries.